manas-m2sys/ca-cron-editor-with-translate/README.md

 ## Installation

-This library is published as a [npm package](https://www.npmjs.com/package/ca-cron-editor-with-translate).
+This library is published as a [npm package](https://www.npmjs.com/package/cloudapper-cron-editor).

 ```
-npm install ca-cron-editor-with-translate --save
+npm install cloudapper-cron-editor --save
 ```

 ## Usage